The Scoop on Provin Trails Park

 We grabbed a pair of binoculars on our way out the door and saw lots of squirrels and birds up close.

 If you meander far enough, you may even spot a fort or two constructed out of natural materials!

 There’s a small dune located in the center of the trails.
 In the eyes of my preschooler this required shoes and socks off and plenty of running up and down.

-Who would have thought you could escape to the beach in the middle of Grand Rapids?!
+Who would have thought you could find a giant sandbox in the middle of Grand Rapids?!